 - A. The county treasurer of each county shall be the treasurer of all school districts in the county, except that the board of education of a school district may appoint a local treasurer for the school district and, in its discretion, an assistant local treasurer of the district, each of whom shall serve at the pleasure of the board for such compensation as the board may determine.
 The assistant local treasurer may perform any of the duties and exercise any of the powers of the local treasurer with the same force and effect as if the same were done or performed by the local treasurer.
 Before entering upon the discharge of the duties of the assistant treasurer, the assistant treasurer shall give a bond in such amount as the board of education may designate, with good and sufficient sureties to be approved by the board, conditioned for the faithful performance of his or her duties.
-A local treasurer or assistant local treasurer need not be a resident of the school district where appointed to serve although any local treasurer or assistant local treasurer from being appointed for more than one school district. - B. Whenever a county treasurer is designated as the treasurer for a school district, the county treasurer may elect to charge for such services.
+A local treasurer or assistant local treasurer need not be a resident of the school district where appointed to serve although any local treasurer or assistant local treasurer shall be a resident of this state.
+Nothing herein shall prevent a local treasurer or assistant local treasurer from being appointed for more than one school district. - B. Whenever a county treasurer is designated as the treasurer for a school district, the county treasurer may elect to charge for such services.
 If said charges are assessed, the treasurer shall prepare a special estimate of needs each fiscal year, covering all expenditures of the office on behalf of any school districts for which the county treasurer serves as treasurer.
 The estimate for treasurer services shall be itemized by personal services and maintenance and operation expenditures and shall be filed with the county excise board.
 In reviewing and approving this estimate, the county excise board shall authorize and levy amounts for treasurer services which in the judgment of the board will be sufficient to perform the services.
-The board shall apportion the cost among the school districts for which the treasurer services are to be charged in the ratio which each school district's total appropriations for the preceding year.
-The amounts shall be included in, or added to, the estimates of needs or budget of each such school district.
+The board shall apportion the cost among the school districts for which the treasurer services are to be charged in the ratio which each school district's total appropriations for the preceding year bears to the total appropriations of all such school districts receiving treasurer services for the preceding year.
+The amount shall be included in, or added to, the estimates of needs or budget of each such school district.
 The amount as approved and appropriated by the county excise board shall be paid by the school district, by appropriate warrants, to the county for deposit in the county general fund.